logo

 Baby’s Growth in the Womb

-• Organ Development: Your baby’s organs are maturing, with the digestive system now active and the gallbladder producing bile.
+Your baby’s organs are maturing, with the digestive system active and the liver producing bile.
 Bones like the legs and collarbone are hardening, strengthening your baby’s body.

-• Physical Features: Your baby's features are becoming more defined.
-The ears are in place and can hear sounds, while the eyes detect light.
-Fine hair is growing, and your baby can make facial expressions and yawn.
+Your baby's features are becoming more defined.
+The ears are in place and can hear sounds while the eyes move, and the retina can detect light.
+Your baby can move the jaw, make facial expressions, and yawn.

-• Weight of the Foetus: At 18 weeks, your baby is approximately the size of a sweet potato, measuring about 14 cm from crown to rump and weighing around 200 grams.
-This is a period of rapid growth and weight gain as your baby prepares for the next stages of development.
+At 18 weeks, your baby is approximately the size of a sweet potato, measuring about 14 cm from crown to rump and weighing around 200 grams.
+This is a period of rapid growth and weight gain as your baby prepares for the following stages of development.

 Here is what your baby looks like